GEcaiIT/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohort_config.rst

 #.
 Select a cohort from the drop down list.

 #.
-In the **Add students** field, enter the username or email address of a
+On the **Manage Students** tab, under **Add students to this cohort**, enter
-   single student, or enter multiple names or addresses separated by commas or new lines.
+   the username or email address of a single student, or enter multiple names or addresses separated by commas or new lines.
 You can copy data from a CSV file of email addresses and paste it into this field.

 #.
 Click **Add Students**.
 The students are assigned to the selected manual
    cohort.
 A message appears to indicate the number of students who were added to